 Most often the software choice is limited only by Windows.
 You will need specialized equipment and a large server to keep all the data (someone may try to hack your server, pull out the hard drive, etc.).
-The access to the data will be possible only from the PC or laptop with installed owner program.
+Access to the data will be possible only from the PC or laptop with an installed owner program.
 So, if you don’t want to invest a lot of money in automation and manage your business remotely at the same time, think about cloud POS systems for restaurants.

-As for the back-office, it's very convenient to run the management console from any browser.
+As for the back office, it's very convenient to run the management console from any browser.
 Just log in to the system and be aware of everything that is happening in your location.
 If this process becomes longer (requires additional applications or support by a specific operating system), it won’t be convenient anymore.

 Instead of printing tickets to the kitchen, you can place screens with incoming orders so that cooks can see them.
 Buy the way, guys from Poster offer the KitchenKit—a special program for kitchen screens.
 Orders appear on the tables faster, guests are more satisfied, and the restaurant makes more profits.

 We mentioned this feature earlier.
 Not all POS systems boast convenient storage with supplies, planning, and detailed financial accounting.
-Inventory accounting is a must-have feature that helps to prevent theft in the restaurant.
+Inventory accounting is a must-have feature that helps to prevent theft in restaurants.
 If you always carry out supplies through the POS system, then you should make the inventory checks in the same place.
-To see where the shortage is, you need to compare the actual balance between the book one, which is calculated by the system.
+To see where the shortage is, you need to compare the actual balance between book one, which is calculated by the system.

 They help create promo campaigns (1 + 1 = 3, business lunches, happy hours, etc.) and reward customers for their loyalty to your business.
-The more features your system has, the less additional services you’ll need.
+The more features your system has, the fewer additional services you’ll need.
 There are two types of loyalty systems: discount and bonus.
 By building up loyalty cards, you motivate your guests to spend more.
 For example, they can pay part of the bill with bonuses or reduce the total amount.

-Set up reminders for a low stock and get notifications by email or SMS and you will never run out of products and miss the time of food supply.
+Set up reminders for low stock and get notifications by email or SMS and you will never run out of products and miss the time of food supply.
 This is a huge benefit!

 Always pay attention to the reputation of a POS system vendor.
-Ask for different opinions, read other clients comments or talk to one of them personally.
+Ask for different opinions, read other clients' comments, or talk to one of them personally.
 Try to find a vendor that works without intermediaries, as the communication process will be much easier, and you will get help and answers.
 Many companies offer a free test period during which you’ll understand how the system works and if it is suitable for your business.
 We recommend that you check out Poster POS and see all the benefits for yourself.

 P.S.
-In case you didn't know this, a few years ago Shopify released it's POS hardware for small retail stores.
+In case you didn't know this, a few years ago Shopify released its POS hardware for small retail stores.

 Subscribe to our newsletter and access exclusive content and offers available only to MonsterPost subscribers.